Need for Speed (2015 video game): Plot

 The story revolves around the player and a small ragtag group of racers waiting to be noticed by any of the game's five icons, all of them being real-world motorsport and street racing figures.
 Spike (Adam Long) wants to meet Magnus Walker, Amy (Faye Marsay) has a desire to greet Akira Nakai, Robyn (Christina Wolfe) wants to come to Risky Devil, Manu (Howard Charles) wants to impress Ken Block, and Travis (Leo Gregory) is inspired by Shinichi Morohoshi.
 As the game progresses, the player earns money and reputation among the other drivers and people he meets along the way.
-As soon as the player defeats Magnus Walker, however, a cutscene appears in which Spike becomes jealous and angry, saying that the player got the chance before Spike did.
+As soon as the player defeats Magnus Walker, however, a cutscene appears in which an angry and jealous Spike berates the player for getting the chance before Spike did.
 After this, Spike gets over it because of Travis saying to him that if one of them gets noticed, they all get noticed.
 Once the player becomes the ultimate icon, the final challenge is against Travis, Spike, Amy, Robyn, Manu, and the icons.
 After the race, the final cutscene includes all of them taking a group photo together, with the player wearing a mask to hide his true identity.